netcinematics/AI_PHI/README.md

 # AI_PHI

-AI Philosophy - innovative topics from hands on experience (below).
+AI Philosophy - "AI_PHI" - pronounced like WIFI.

+Innovative topics from decades of hands on experience (below).

 ## INDEX of PRESENTATIONS on YOUTUBE: